ocristian/java-box/lambdas-and-streams/README.md

 ```java
 	Optional<T> reduce(BinaryOperation<T> accumulator)
 ```
-- the key is to find the rigth accumulator
+- the key is to find the right accumulator
 	+ recall the accumulator takes a partial result and the next element, and returns a new partial result
 	+ in essence it does the same as our recursive solution
 	+ without all the stack frames